ByteDecoder/Veranda/README.md

 # Key Features

+* Easier to use the Unity UIElements graph framework
 * Focus on the logic of your graph based tool not the graph editor code that enables it
-* Built on top of Unity's UIElements framework (Runtime UI will come when unity makes UIElements work in the runtime)
+* Built on top of Unity's UIElements framework
-* Graph data is available for runtime use
+* Graph data is available for runtime use (Runtime UI will come when unity makes UIElements work in the runtime - 2020)

 #### NOTE: This is a library for coders to help them make graph based tools in Unity easier and faster